Addictions Community

 David: Is there any conclusive research out yet, that indicates a physiological reason why a particular person becomes addicted to alcohol?

 Dr. Volpicelli: There are several studies that clearly point to a genetic basis for why some people become addicted to alcohol.
-We have conducted studies that show the release of endogenous opioids (endorphins) is higher in people at risk for becoming an alcoholic.
+We have conducted studies that show the release of endogenous opioids (endorphins) is higher in people at risk of becoming an alcoholic.
 Also, some people may be protected from abusing alcohol because they are very sensitive to the sedative effects of alcohol.
 They fall asleep before they experience the alcohol "high".

 David: What, would you say is the most effective long-term treatment for alcohol addiction?